How to Master Adhesive Selection for Industrial Applications

 As industrial adhesive specialists, we advocate for a design approach that prioritises chemical and thermal compatibility.

 If a substrate remains contaminated with oils or oxidation, the adhesive will fail at the interface regardless of its internal tensile strength of 25 N/mm².
+Primary environmental factors, including UV radiation, salt spray, and humidity, can degrade a polymer’s molecular structure over time.

 Rigid bond lines in machinery often succumb to fatigue when subjected to continuous vibration.